-How is the Waterlow Score used in a negligence claim?
+What is the Waterlow Score and how is it used in a medical negligence claim?

 The Waterlow Score is a medical assessment tool used to assess the risk of a bed-bound patient developing pressure sores (bedsores).
 The tool is widely used in accident and emergency departments, hospital wards, and residential nursing homes across the UK.